-John Chrysostom stated7 that the pruning by the Father applies just to the branches, not to the root, which Christ didn't address at all.
+John Chrysostom stated that the pruning by the Father applies just to the branches, not to the root, which Christ didn't address at all.
 Even though the branches are excellent, they still need to be pruned; those that don't bear fruit, however, can't even remain on the Vine.

 "Christ alludes to the Apostles' manner of life, showing that without works it is not possible to be in Him.
 'Every branch that bears fruit, He prunes it' (John 15:1).
 That is, 'He causes it to enjoy great care'.
 Yet the root requires care in addition to the branches, in having the ground broken up and cleared, yet about this He said nothing here, but focused just on the branches.
 This shows that He is sufficient to Himself, and that the disciples need much help from the Vinedresser, although they are excellent.
-Therefore He said, 'those which bear fruit, He prunes'.
-The one branch, because it is fruitless, cannot even remain in the Vine, but for the other, because it bears fruit, He renders it more fruitful."
+Therefore, He said, 'those which bear fruit, He prunes.

-5 Clement of Alexandria, The Instructor, I, 8.
+&lt;sup>5 Clement of Alexandria, The Instructor, I, 8.

-6 Basil the Great, Hexaemeron, V, 6.
+&lt;sup>6 Basil the Great, Hexaemeron, V, 6.

-7 John Chrysostom, Homilies on John, LXXVI, 1.
+&lt;sup>7 John Chrysostom, Homilies on John, LXXVI, 1.